 The industry experienced a reduction in completions activity in the United States which extended through 2019 and into 2020, with the reduction further accelerating beginning in March 2020 before activity bottomed in the third quarter and began to increase during the fourth quarter of 2020, with increases continuing in early 2021.
-Initial capital budgets from E&P companies indicate that full-year capital spending in 2021 is expected to be slightly below capital spending in 2020 though E&P capital spending for the last three quarters of 2021 is expected to be higher than during the same period in 2020.
+Current capital budgets from E&P companies indicate that full-year capital spending in 2021 is expected to be slightly above capital spending in 2020, with E&P capital spending for the last two quarters of 2021 expected to be meaningfully higher than during the same period in 2020.